 If your mobile phone cost under $300, you can claim a one-off, immediate tax deduction for the business use percentage of the purchase price.

-If your mobile phone cost more than $300, you can claim the depreciation of your computer over the life of the equipment which is 4 years as per ATO guidelines.
+If your mobile phone cost more than $300, you can claim the depreciation of your mobile phone over the life of the equipment which is 3 years as per ATO guidelines.

 3. What if I have hired/leased a mobile phone?